jundalisay/spblist/content/en/research/sarkar/katha/chapter-09.md

 Baba then told us the entire story of Shyam Charan Lahiri’s initiation near Ranikhet in the forest of the Himalayas.

-The same story, with some variations, is told by Swami Yogananda in his ‘Autobiography of a Yogi’, and by Swai Satyeshvarananda in his ‘ Lahiri Mahasay, the Father of Kriya Yoga’.
+The same story, with some variations, is told by:
+- Swami Yogananda in his ‘Autobiography of a Yogi’
+- Swai Satyeshvarananda in his ‘ Lahiri Mahasay, the Father of Kriya Yoga’.

 After hearing this story from Baba, I obtained a copy of Yogananda’s autobiography and read it.

 Baba continued, “I have named him Vajra Bhairav.
 His body is very frightening to look at, but he is actually very kind and compassionate.
 He loves his brother disciples very much.
 Nagina someday I shall introduce Vajra Bhairav to you”.

 (Naginada has on different occasions mentioned different places as that given by Shyam Charan Lahiri as his home district.
 As it seems that his memory had perhaps faltered on this point, the correct place has been given here.
 Ed.)

 Again, an amendment has been made here.